Get Started - GUI

 Step 4: Load input files

-You can import these layers in your database using the Import File or Import Folder blocks.
+You can import these layers into your database using the Import File or Import Folder blocks.

-• Drag Import File block into the Builder window
+• Drag the Import File block into the Builder window

-• Then click on Run Process after selecting one of the sub-boxes of your process
+• Then click on Run Process after selecting one of the input/output boxes of your process

 _images/Tutorial1_Image1bis.gif